 We appreciate that the first month in a new job can be quite daunting with lots of new people to meet and new things to learn about how the business operates.
-We therefore like to give the Apprentice time to settle in and get used to the environment before formally beginning the apprenticeship training.
+In our apprenticeship delivery, we like to give the Apprentice time to settle in and get used to the environment before formally beginning the apprenticeship training.

 During that first month, an Assessor from Reach4Skills will be allocated to the Apprentice and will forward information onto them.
 We will require a skills scan to be completed and returned and we will also put a date in the diary for a first Assessor visit.
 On average an Assessor will visit the Apprentice onsite every 4 to 6 weeks.
 These visits will be arranged at a mutually convenient time.

-During the initial month, our Enrolment Officer will also visit to run through an introduction to the Apprenticeship and complete the sign up and funding paperwork.
+During the initial month of apprenticeship delivery, our Enrolment Officer will also visit to run through an introduction to the Apprenticeship and complete the sign up and funding paperwork.

 In addition to the Assessor visits we will conduct progress review visits every 12 weeks.
 These reviews will take the form of a three-way meeting between our Assessor, the Apprentice and their Mentor/Manager on site.
 The purpose of these meetings is to check that everyone is happy and that the apprenticeship training is progressing well.